ReyFScode/DSO-notes/Kubernetes + Helm notes.md

 19. **Control loop:** This is the name of the process that K8s uses to manage cluster state, the control loop is essentially constantly comparing the cluster state with the desired state and performing actions that ensure the cluster is always at its desired state.

+20. **Manifests:** a yaml/json doc that describes the state of an object, can be anything e.g. deployment, configmap, secret, service, volume, etc.

 ----